 In the eyes of Home Affairs, when the marriage ends, the visa is deemed null and void.

 Please note that the same is true if the marriage ends within the first two years of receiving permanent residency.
 There is a condition to one’s permanent residency status.
 The condition is that you have to prove that a good-faith marriage still exists two years from the date of issuance.

 Get started with an application for a spousal visa for South Africa

 If you can’t wait to bring your spouse to South Africa, get the ball rolling straight away.

 The first step is doing an immigration assessment.
-Ours take only a couple of minutes, is free of charge and you can do it here.
+Ours takes only a couple of minutes, is free of charge and you can do it here.

-Our consultants will contact your spouse to discuss their eligibility and the requirements as well as work endorsements if necessary.
+Our consultants will contact you and your spouse to discuss the eligibility and the requirements.